-This tag acts as a module of the JavaScript scripting code and allows exports from that scripting code to be defined.
+This tag acts as a module of JSR-223 scripting code (see http://java.sun.com/javase/6/docs/ technotes/guides/scripting/), and allows exports from that scripting code to be defined.
 The exports are the only call interface between Sodium and the code within that module.
 All the code within this tag is loaded into its own independent global variable context.
 It is used in CSV, SQL and correlation profiles.